-The SENCo at St Bonaventure's is currently Liz Kurzik and she is responsible for the SEND provision.
-She is currently in the process of gaining the National Award for SEN (NASENCo award) Her contact details are:
+The SENCo at St Bonaventure's is Liz Kurzik.
+Liz is responsible for the SEND provision and has achieved the National Award for SEND (NASENCo award).
+Her contact details are:

+Liz Kurzik

-Liz Kurzik St Bonaventure's RC Primary Egerton Road Bishopston Bristol BS7 8HP
+St Bonaventure's RC Primary

+Egerton Road

+Bishopston

+Bristol

+BS7 8HP

 SENCostbonaventuresp@bristol-schools.uk

-The SEN Governor is Mr Kevin Molloy.
+The SEND Governor is Mrs Geraldine Summers.

-This policy was developed in consultation with parents/ carers and staff.
+This policy was initially developed in consultation with parents/ carers and staff.
 It is available on the school website and in a hard copy available on request.
 The policy has been updated and changed to reflect the 2014 SEND Code of Practice and should be read in conjunction with the Equalities Policy, Anti-Bullying Policy, Behaviour Policy and Access Plan.